connervieira/Predator/docs/INSTALL.md

 If you're already familiar with Predator, and you just want a quick set-up guide, you can use the following steps to set everything up.
 For more detailed instructions, skip to the 'Full Install Guide' later in the document.

 1. Install Linux packages: `sudo apt-get install ffmpeg mpg321 gpsd gpsd-clients imagemagick fswebcam libhdf5-dev build-essential`
-2. Install Python packages: `pip3 install pytz validators requests gps gpsd-py3 opencv-python cvlib tensorflow keras silence-tensorflow psutil rns lxmf gpiozero`
+2. Install Python packages: `pip3 install pytz validators requests gps gpsd-py3 opencv-python psutil rns lxmf gpiozero`
     - If you see an "externally managed environment" error while installing Python packages, consider one of the following solutions:
         - If you're installing Predator on a system dedicated to its use (such as a computer installed in a vehicle), you can override this warning and force install the packages (at the risk of breaking your install) using by adding the `--break-system-packages` flag to the installation command.
             - It's worth mentioning that during testing, using the `--break-system-packages` flag while installing Predator has never caused any noticable system issues on any common Debian-based Linux distribution (Ubuntu, Mint, Raspberry Pi OS, etc.).
 However, you should still exercise caution when using it, especially if you aren't using a fresh Python installation.